Powerlearnproject/se-day1-assignment-Akinyi-02/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-  1)Development of programming languages the establishment of software engineering as a discipline in the 1960s.
+  1)Development of programming languages ,;the establishment of software engineering as a discipline in the 1960s.
   2)The advent of structured programming in the 1970s.
   3)the rise of agile methodologies in the 2000s.